Rate-Independent Computation in Continuous Chemical Reaction Networks

 \section{Introduction}

-Both the engineering of complex artificial molecular systems, as well as the understanding of the constraints imposed upon biology, require the understanding of what is, in principle, achievable in chemistry.
+Understanding the dynamic behaviors that are, in principle, achievable with chemical species interacting over time is crucial for engineering of complex molecular systems capable of diverse and robust behaviors.
+The exploration of this space also helps to elucidate the constraints imposed upon biology by the laws of chemistry.
 The natural language for describing the interactions of molecular species in a well-mixed solution is that of chemical reaction networks (CRNs), i.e., finite sets of chemical reactions such as $A + B \to A + C$.
 The intuitive meaning of this expression is that a unit of chemical species $A$ reacts with a unit of chemical species $B$, producing a unit of a new chemical species $C$ and regenerating a unit of $A$ back.